 Employees are granted vacation and sick leave at various rates based on their tenure with the City.
-Regardless of the rate at which employees accrue vacation leave, only one hundred sixty (160) hours may be carried over from one year to the next.
+Regardless of the rate at which employees accrue vacation leave, only 160 hours may be carried over from one year to the next.
 Any additional balance is forfeited.
-Accrued vacation time may be compensated upon separation of the City, however any amounts owed to the City at the time of termination may be deducted from the balance of accrued vacation.
+Accrued vacation time may be compensated upon separation from the City, however any amounts owed to the City at the time of termination may be deducted from the balance of accrued vacation.
 Unused sick leave is not compensated upon separation from the City.